apace100/origins-docs/docs/types/entity_action_types/heal.md

 `amount` | [Float](../data_types/float.md) |  | The amount of health to restore.

-### Example
+### Examples

 ```json
 "entity_action": {
     "type": "origins:heal",
     "amount": 6
 }
 ```

-This action heals the target entity for 3 hearts.
+This example will restore about 3 hearts to the entity.